-Very much worth noting is the demographic consequences of Radical Environmentalism.
+Well worth noting is the demographic consequences of Radical Environmentalism.
 Those advocating this position tend to have had only one child, if that, in the last two decades.
 Accordingly:

-3 Schaeffer, Francis, Genesis in Space and Time (Great Britain: Hodder and Stroughton Limited, 1972), p.
-51
+4. Schaeffer, Francis, Genesis in Space and Time (London: Hodder and Stoughton Limited, 1972), 51.

-4 McHarg, Ian L., Design with Nature (Garden City: New York, Doubleday/Natural History Press, 1971), p.
-68.
+5. McHarg, Ian L., Design with Nature (Garden City: New York, Doubleday/Natural History Press, 1971), 68.

 7. When given the opportunity to store California Bay Area drinking water in a new proposed reservoir near Lake Shasta in the northern part of the state, so as to facilitate the deconstruction of the Hetch Hetchy Reservoir Dam in the Sierra Nevada, I find it interesting that radical environmentalists refuse the proposition because HHR water and power presently cost the Bay Area nothing!
 That observation is to say that when restoring the environment comes at a personal cost, they seem quick to jettison their ideology.